 Schneider Electric, which just completed the merger of its industrial software business with AVEVA, has a blog post showing it’s in the upper-right quadrant of the Verdantix Green Quadrant Facility Optimization Software report as leading supplier in facility optimization software as you can see below.

 The company ranked high the following aspects (quoting from the blog post):

 - The highest scores for utility bill management and energy procurement and risk management capabilities.

-- A strong ability to capture facility performance data, both from energy meters and from systems and devices which rank high on its roadmap such as sensors, HVAC and lighting systems, equipment and external sources such as weather data.
+- A strong ability to capture facility performance data, both from energy meters and from systems and devices which rank high on its roadmap such as smart sensors, HVAC and lighting systems, equipment and external sources such as weather data.

 - High scores for energy monitoring and targeting capabilities, with a special mention of the ability to identify energy efficiency opportunities.

 Schneider Electric says it has been named as a vendor that should be shortlisted by firms with complex operations that seek to future-proof their building system investments.

 As you can see Siemens and IBM rank as leaders too but, as far as we can tell, there hasn’t been any announcement about it nor about the reasons yet.